wordtoword/glowing-umbrella/en/stripe.md

 ## What you'll learn

-The flow for setting up the billing process is divided into three parts:
+The flow for the whole setup process is divided into three parts:

 1. [Integrating Stripe into Kuroco](#stripe-integration)<ul><li>[Getting the API keys from Stripe](#obtaining-api-keys-from-stripe)</li><li>[Creating a webhook in Stripe](#creating-your-webhook-in-stripe)</li><li>[Integration setup in Kuroco](#integrating-stripe-into-kuroco)</li></ul>